Goldilocks and the three bears shoebox stories!

 WHAT WE NEED TO DO!

 Reading to your kids has many benefits.
 It’s not just about a storybook, but time together to talk and share ideas while you turn the pages.
 Holding a book is also different and lets you escape into the story.
-Childmind.org has research on why reading is important.
+Childmind.org shows research on why reading is important.

 BOOKS AND MORE BOOKS!

-This brings me back to parents and carers to become more proactive and simply do a lot more reading with their kids.
+This brings me back to the parents and carers to become more proactive and simply do a lot more reading with their kids.

 WHAT ABOUT TABLETS?